 - Emotional Intensity: The sheer physicality of the paint application mirrors the intensity of Van Gogh's feelings about his subject.
 It's a direct, almost visceral transfer of emotion onto the canvas.
 Look closely at a work like The Starry Night or his olive groves – the paint itself seems alive.

+- Expressive Color: Using color subjectively to convey emotion and symbolism, rather than strictly naturalistically.
 Forget subtle blending.
 Van Gogh's embrace of color, especially after Paris, was revolutionary.
 He understood the psychological power of color and wielded it boldly.
 Key aspects include:

 - Complementary Contrasts: He frequently placed complementary colors (opposites on the color wheel like blue/orange, yellow/violet, red/green) directly next to each other.
 This makes both colors appear more intense and vibrant, creating a visual sizzle.
 Think of the intense yellows and purples/blues in the Sunflowers or the jarring reds and greens in The Night Café, used specifically to evoke unease.
+He wasn't afraid to make colors fight on the canvas – and honestly, sometimes that visual tension is exactly what you need to make a piece pop.
+It's something I often experiment with myself.
+To put it simply, complementary colors are like two people who are total opposites but somehow make each other shine brighter when they're together on the canvas.

 - Subjective Color: He didn't just paint what he saw; he painted what he felt.
 Skies could be yellow, hair orange, shadows blue – color became a primary vehicle for emotional expression, independent of naturalistic representation.
 This paved the way for movements like Fauvism.

 - Foundation: He often made detailed drawings before or alongside his paintings, working out compositions and forms.
+These could be quick studies or highly finished works intended as standalone pieces or even as models for prints.

 - Reed Pen Technique: Especially in Arles and Saint-Rémy, he developed a distinctive style using cut reed pens.
 These created strong, variable lines – dots, dashes, swirls – that mirrored the energy of his brushwork.

 - Expressive Line: Like his brushwork, his drawn lines are rarely just outlines.
 They are full of energy, texture, and emotional weight, defining form and conveying feeling simultaneously.
 His drawings are powerful artworks in their own right.
+As someone who loves the immediacy and power of line, his drawings really resonate with me.
+It's amazing how much emotion he could convey with just a few strokes.

 Key Themes in Van Gogh's Work

 - Nature: A primary source of inspiration and solace.
 Landscapes, wheat fields, orchards, olive groves, cypress trees, flowers (Sunflowers, Irises), and starry night skies were rendered with intense observation and deep emotional connection.
+He didn't just paint trees; he painted the feeling of standing among them.

 - Humanity & Portraits: From the early empathetic depictions of peasants (The Potato Eaters) to later portraits of individuals like the Postman Joseph Roulin and Dr. Gachet, Van Gogh sought to capture the character and inner life ("the soul") of his subjects.
 His numerous self-portraits are a powerful record of his self-examination and changing psychological state.

 - The Self-Portraits: A Visual Diary: Van Gogh painted over 30 self-portraits between 1886 and 1889.
 Lacking funds for models, he turned the mirror on himself.
 These works offer an unparalleled, raw look at his changing appearance, emotional state, and stylistic experiments.
 From the Pointillist dots of Paris to the swirling energy of Saint-Rémy, and the final, haunting gaze from Auvers, they form a compelling visual autobiography.
+It's like he was constantly trying to figure himself out on canvas.

 - Labor: Especially in his early work, he depicted the dignity and hardship of manual labor (peasants, weavers).

 - Emotion and Psychology: His primary goal became expressing his intense feelings – joy, sorrow, hope, despair – directly through color and line.
 You can learn more about analyzing these elements with our guide on how to read a painting.
+It's like he bypassed the brain and went straight for the gut.

 - Spirituality: Though he moved away from formal religion, a deep sense of spirituality permeates his work, often found in the overwhelming power of nature (sun, stars, cycles of growth).